 Only available in one size

 Having a label makes a world of difference when it comes to organizing.
-"For easy access, containers that have labels are optimal, so you remember what you stored in each one," says Vera Peterson, president of Molly Maid.
+"For easy access, containers that have labels are optimal, so you remember what you stored in each one," says Peterson.
 The Sorbus makes labeling easy!

 The containers come in a set of two, and there are even six colors to choose from (including pink and teal green).
-They're collapsible when they're not in use, but they're so practical we're confident you'll find plenty of ways to fill them.
-If we could change anything, we'd extend the line so more sizes are available.
-But in the meantime, we're definitely fans of the current offering.
+They're collapsible when they're not in use, but they're so practical that we're confident you'll find plenty of ways to fill them.
+If we could change anything, we'd extend the line so more sizes would be available, but in the meantime, we're definitely fans of the current offering.